Impact on council services

 Leisure and library services

-In line with the latest government guidance, our libraries are preparing to open later in the summer.
-We are working towards re-opening with a select and collect service.
-This would see customers able to borrow and return books at libraries, without entering library buildings.
-The exact date of opening will be confirmed in due course.
+Our libraries are to re-open from Tuesday 11 August.
+We will operate with a select and collect service.
+This sees customers able to request, borrow and return books at libraries, without entering library buildings.
 This approach is in line with sector advice and is being followed by many other library authorities.
 Our extensive online service will continue to be offered as normal.

 Dunstable and Houghton Regis leisure centres re-opening